snouhaud/dsnap-sync/README.md

 ## Contributing

 Help is very welcome!
 Feel free to fork and issue a pull request to add features or tackle open issues.
+If you are requesting new features, please have a look at the TODO list.
+It might be already on the agenda.

 ## Related projects

-I did fork from Wes Barnetts original work and wanted that to be merged back.
+I did fork from Wes Barnetts original work.
+I was aiming merged it back.
 Beside the fact that this version doesn't use any bashisms, Wes did let me know, that he doesn't have the time to review the changes appropriately to make it a merge.
 Anyone willing to do so is invided.

 Until that date, i will offer this fork for the public.
-To overcome any name clashes i renamed this work to dsnap-sync.
+To overcome any name clashes i renamed it to dsnap-sync.

 ## License